anirudhrn/site-descriptors/README.md

 ## Citing
-If you find this tool useful please cite the following paper:
+If you find this tool useful please cite the following paper in addition to the papers listed in main [```CASM```](https://github.com/prisms-center/CASMcode) repository.

 ```
 Natarajan, A.R., Van der Ven, A. Machine-learning the configurational energy of multicomponent crystalline solids. npj Comput Mater 4, 56 (2018). https://doi.org/10.1038/s41524-018-0110-y